bmonews2018/info/en-US/info/seafarer.md

 ### 2.2.
 Who provides the jobs on the platform?

-Crewing online is a platform which brings worldwide ship owners and manning agencies together.
+"**Crewing online**" is a platform which brings worldwide ship owners and manning agencies together.
 Through this platform they will be able to recruit the well trained and skilled seamen directly.

 ### 2.3.Is there a filter function in the jobs tabs?